Julie Slovenia 23 Comments

 Hours of Operation: 7:30 am to 7 pm during the summer months; visit the official website for updated hours the remainder of the year

-IMPORTANT NOTE: Currently, there is only one-way traffic in Vintgar Gorge.
-The official website states that this was implemented in order to reduce the possibility of infection with COVID-19.
-You will walk through Vintgar Gorge first and then return to the parking lot via one of two different trails.
+IMPORTANT NOTE: Vintgar Gorge is one-way.
+This was originally started during COVID-19 and then continued.
+Vintgar Gorge has become a very popular spot so the one-way walking route helps reduce traffic jams in the gorge.
+There is a €50 fine for walking Vintgar Gorge in the wrong direction.
+On a visit to the gorge, you will first walk through Vintgar Gorge and then return to the parking lot via one of two different trails.
 One trail is short and steep whereas the second trail is longer but goes past St. Katarina.
-This may change later in 2023.
 For full details, visit the official website.

 How to Get to Vintgar Gorge